LAPTOP REPAIR GLOSSARY / PROFESSIONAL SOFTWARE / AFTER EFFECTS

 • CPU: Multi-core for background rendering; fast single-core for interactive preview.

-• Storage: NVMe SSD as disk cache drive — set in AE preferences.
+• Storage: NVMe SSD as disk cache drive.

 PEOPLE ALSO ASK

-RAM Preview is After Effects’ playback system.
-AE renders each frame and stores it in system RAM.
+RAM Preview renders each frame into system RAM.
 More RAM means more frames cached and longer smooth previews before re-rendering is needed.

 When RAM fills up, AE writes rendered frames to disk.
-If this cache is on an NVMe SSD, playback remains fairly smooth.
-Always set your AE disk cache to an NVMe drive in Edit → Preferences → Media & Disk Cache.
+Set your AE disk cache to an NVMe drive in Edit → Preferences → Media & Disk Cache.

 Need a PC built for After Effects?

-We build AE workstations with 64–128 GB RAM, fast multi-core CPUs, and NVMe disk cache drives — built for long RAM previews and fast final renders.
+We build AE workstations with 64–128 GB RAM, fast multi-core CPUs, and NVMe disk cache drives.